julcaguiat/j-cag.github.io/topic-pages/8pfsense-install.md

 ![](../images/8pf-images/32.png)

-	The pfSense server console!
+	The pfSense VM console!

 ![](../images/8pf-images/33.png)

 ---
 # **Done!** You now have pfSense running on VirtualBox.
-On the next tutorial, we will configure pfSense and the network adapters of each VMs to setup our new and complete functioning network with the additional pfSense firewall.
+In the next tutorial, we will configure pfSense and the network adapters of each VMs to setup our new and complete functioning network with the additional pfSense firewall.

 - 👉 [Back to **Home**](../index.md)